jazzyisj/save-tts-messages/README.md

 ### Install This Package
 The easiest way to utilize this is to install it as a [package](https://www.home-assistant.io/docs/configuration/packages/).

-To enable packages in your configuation, create a folder in your config directory named `packages` and add the following line to your `configuration.yaml` file.
+To enable packages in your configuration, create a folder in your config directory named `packages` and add the following line to your `configuration.yaml` file.

     homeassistant:
       packages: /config/packages

 If you already have packages enabled in your configuration, simply download [package_save_tts_messages.yaml](package_save_tts_messages.yaml) to your packages directory.
 Don't forget to restart Home Assistant!

-### Install Without Pacakges
+### Install Without Packages
 To utilize this without installing as a package copy the relevant code and paste in an appropriate place in your `configuration.yaml` file.
 Everything except the **Play Saved Messages** automation and indicated TTS History components are required for Play and Save TTS Messages to function.

 ### Install HASS-Variables Custom Integration